Afif13/CSS-Tip/content/anchor-issues/index.md

 </div>
  ```

-If any ancestor of `.element` up to `.anchor` creates a containing block for it, then the rule is false and `.anchor` cannot be referenced by `.element`.
+If any ancestor of `.element` up to `.anchor` creates a containing block for it, then the rule is false, and `.anchor` cannot be referenced by `.element`.

 ## Sibling Relation